For Ready to Ship Engagement Rings Click Here

 Why are high-carat diamonds so rare?

 Conditions have to be just right for a very long time to allow the pressure deep within the Earth’s surface to form layer upon layer of perfect, clear minerals.
 Furthermore, it’s very unlikely that these big diamonds end up being flawless.
 All these nuances of diamond formations result in incredibly high sales prices for really big, really high quality stones.
 The stones used as centerpieces of engagement rings have historically averaged slightly more than a carat and that average is decreasing over time.
 The advantage of a smaller diamond is that the flaws are less visible, so you can afford to buy a lower clarity while still maintaining a flawless appearance.
+This differs from engagement rings with lab diamonds which are made in a controlled environment.

 Conclusion